 In KS1, the sequence of learning moves from history within the child’s living memory to looking at familiar features in the recent past and then gradually beyond living memory.
 The achievements of significant individuals including those in the North East adds a further dimension.
 Pupil’s prior knowledge is built upon and helps lay the foundations for future learning.

 Visits, visitors, and involvement in the community activities are planned in to provide first-hand experiences for the pupils to support and develop their learning as historians and their historical experiences.

 History will also be promoted through the celebration of anniversaries, festivals, and events throughout the year, which are linked with other areas of the curriculum.

 Our children will become confident historians with an enthusiasm for the past and a clearer understanding of how this has moulded their lives today.

-History Whole School Curriculum (Last revised January 2022)
+History Whole School Long Term Plan (Last revised July 2022)